 Fly Away Hang Gliding provides all of the necessary equipment that you will need to learn to fly.
 Hang gliding lessons will run 3 or more hours with many flights.
-We limit our classes to 4 people per instructor.

 Like learning anything new, the more days a month/week that you can dedicate to learning to fly, the quicker you will progress.
 Learning to fly hang gliders is easier than learning to ride a bicycle.
 We specialize in personalized instruction.

-You will begin your lesson in the simulator, learning the basic controls.
+You will begin your lesson learning the basic controls.
 Then you will run with the glider on level ground, 'moonwalking', as an hang gliding instructor runs along with you, controlling the glider, as you learn to steer.
 As soon as you are comfortable, can 'keep target' (look at a target during your whole flight) have a light touch, and steer, you will progress higher up the hill.
 We will progress you as safely as possible, but we will make sure you have the skills required to go higher.

 Students average 50 to 100 feet in the air by the end of the first hang gliding lesson.